- Find Meeting Information

 Housing Assistance

-Because you do not live at the facility during a PHP, many programs offer services for finding and retaining alcohol– and drug-free housing.
+Because you do not live at the facility during a PHP, many programs offer services for finding and retaining alcohol and drug-free housing.
 Some PHPs collaborate with sober living houses.
-These services allow you to attend your PHP for structured daily sessions and to spend your unstructured hours in a safe space that promotes your recovery with others going through the same thing.1

 Mental Health Treatment

 Mental health providers today recognize the overlap between mental illness and substance misuse and often employ techniques that address both.
-It is common for someone with alcohol or other substance use disorders to have an underlying, untreated mental illness.2
+It is common for someone with alcohol or other substance use disorders to have an underlying, untreated mental illness.

-Studies show that this high rate of co-occurring disorders—also called dual diagnosis—relates to a number of factors, including the prevalence of substance use, especially alcohol and cannabis use, as a socially prevalent and acceptable coping mechanism.
-When an individual does not have other coping mechanisms to deal with profound mental health symptoms, social or recreational substance use is more likely to become misuse or develop into addiction.4
+Studies show that this high rate of co-occurring disorders, also called dual diagnosis, relates to several factors, including the prevalence of substance use, especially alcohol and cannabis use, as a socially prevalent and acceptable coping mechanism.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.